 As most of our customers use our cyclodextrin products in their research and development activities, the timing, product mix, and volume of their orders from us are unpredictable.
 We also have four major customers who have a significant effect on our revenues when they increase or decrease their research and development activities that use cyclodextrins.
 We keep in constant contact with these customers as to their cyclodextrin needs so we can maintain the proper inventory composition and quantity in anticipation of their needs.
-The sales to major customers and the product mix and volume of products sold has a significant effect on our revenues and gross profit.
+The sales to major customers and the product mix and volume of products sold has a significant effect on our revenues and product margins.
 These factors contribute to our potentially significant revenue volatility from quarter to quarter and year to year.

 In 2004, we authorized a series of "blank check" preferred stock consisting of 5,000,000 shares and creating a series of Series A Preferred Stock.
 The more significant right is Series A Preferred shareholders vote with the holders of common stock on all matters submitted to a vote of our shareholders.
 Share of Series A Preferred Stock are entitled to one vote more than one-half of all votes entitled to be cast by all holders of voting capital stock of the Company on any matter submitted to holders of common shares so as to ensure that the votes entitled to be cast by the holder of the Series A Preferred Stock are equal to at least a majority of the total of all votes entitled to be cast by the holders of common shares.
 In 2004, we issued one share of Series A Preferred Stock to C.E.
 Strattan, our majority shareholder in exchange for 1,029,412 shares of common stock held by him, which he voluntarily surrendered to the Company and were cancelled.
-Effective August 11, 2005, C.E. contractually transferred the one outstanding share of Series A Preferred Stock to Eline Entertainment Group, Inc. (Eline).
+Effective August 11, 2005, C.E.
+Strattan contractually transferred the one outstanding share of Series A Preferred Stock to Eline Entertainment Group, Inc. (Eline).
 The agreement with Eline provides for advances to the Company of up to an aggregate of \$1,500,000 to acquire Cyclolab, at Eline's sole discretion.
 Eline is an SEC reporting company currently not in reporting compliance.
 In September 2006, the company's President, Mr. Strattan, demanded, in accordance with the expired contract, the return of the Series A Preferred Stock in the form of a stock power authorization since the physical share never left the possession of its original owner, Mr. Strattan.
 The demand letter was sent to the address given in the contract and was never acknowledged nor responded to by Eline.
 The Company has filed a legal action with regard to its agreement with Eline.
-See "Legal
+See "Legal Proceedings".
+Currently, the Company has received a verbal offer from a representative of Eline whereby each party would waive its rights and claims in regard to the other.
+The Company's Board of Directors is considering its response.